TitanPlayz100/pseudohuman/README.md

 - [x] allow for multiple games to run at once

 # Changelog
+## 24/5
+- tried to add animations (did not work, never trying that again, -2 hours)
+- attempted to make the page more responsive, somewhat worked

 ## 22/5
 - prevented duplicate usernames from playing at the same time
 - generated a bunch of other ai answers using modifiers added to the questions